Friends, in all honesty, I have been avoiding talking about business startup tasks like the plague.

 I, ___________________________, will complete the tasks on this list by ____________________________.

 See, it’s that easy.
-Set whatever date you want, but remember that you’re business can’t really get moving until you do these things so please don’t wait more than a few weeks.
+Set whatever date you want.
+But remember that your business can’t really get moving until you do these things so please don’t wait more than a few weeks.

 Let’s say that your precommitment date is two weeks out from today.
 What tasks could you complete each day leading up to the big goal day that would make that final day go more smoothly?